-All the electronic of BlueCArd (a fully 3D printed Arduino bluetooth RC car controlled with Android) is put in a circuit on a solderless breadboard.
-In this blogpost I'll explain what a breadboard is and how to use it.
-I'll put all the electronic on a breadboard, so it is important that everyone is on the same page on this.
+All the electronics of BlueCArd (a fully 3D printed Arduino Bluetooth RC car controlled with Android) are put in a circuit on a solderless breadboard.
+In this blog post, I’ll explain what a breadboard is and how to use it.
+I’ll put all the electronics on a breadboard, so it is essential that everyone is on the same page on this.

 I also made a short video, where I explained the breadboard and connected a simple circuit to demonstrate its use.
 You can watch the video here:

 Breadboards are maybe the most fundamental piece when You start learning about electronics.
 They are also perfect for prototyping and testing different circuits and rapidly changing and extending the circuit.

 The breadboard is a solderless board where you can put and connect elements without soldering them.
 This enables rapid prototyping and easy changes.

 The name “Breadboard” comes historically from the past when the electronic was big and bulky and people just took a real breadboard for cutting bread, put some nails in it, and connected the tick wires.

 Now the breadboard is a standardized element with predefined pin holes where the electronic elements can be connected.